Graviton-Code-Editor/Graviton-App/readme.md

 * 📰 Built-in font previewer
 * 🏭 A Plugin and Themes market
 * 😇 More respectful on RAM than other alternatives
+* 💆‍♀️  No telemetry
-* ✔  Tons of supported programming languages
+* ✔  A lot of integrated programming languages
 * 📝 Multi line editing
 * 🎧 Zen mode
 * ⛓  Code folding